meeb/django-distill/README.md

 `/path/to/output/directory` as the file `/path/to/output/directory/post/123_blog-title-slug.html`.
-Note any required sub-directories (`/path/to/output/directory/post` in this example) will be automatically created.
+Note any required sub-directories (`/path/to/output/directory/post` in this example) will be automatically created if they don't already exist.
 All `django-distill` rules apply, such as URLs ending in `/` will be saved as `/index.html` to make sense for a physical file on disk.

 Also note that `render_single_file` can only be imported and used into an initialised Django project.